uofc-ai2lab/LifeLens/whisperX/README.md

 You may optionally need to download ffmpeg, make sure you install **version 7.1.2** or **7.1.1**  for [mac]  (https://formulae.brew.sh/formula/ffmpeg#default) (NOTE: requires Homebrew to be installed) or [windows](https://github.com/GyanD/codexffmpeg/releases)

+If you're on **Mac** you will have to export to your path once downloaded.
+Ask @Sabayara82 for any further clarifications.

 ## 4. (Optional) Install CUDA for GPU Acceleration

 - Make sure you have a compatible NVIDIA GPU and CUDA drivers.